 - Pedestrian safety upgrades including traffic lights at Fig Tree Pocket Rd and Kenmore Rd intersection, and at 40km/hr speed limit on those roads.

 - A footpath along Jesmond Rd north of Cubberla St, including fixing a dangerous narrow section

-One of the worst spots for pedestrian safety is the intersection of Fig Tree Pocket Road and Kenmore Road.
+- Installing traffic lights at the intersection of Fig Tree Pocket Road and Kenmore Road

 Some of the issues are: